Access to a MySQL server

 🛡️ Intro

-For more info about Border0 and Databases, also see this video demo
+For more info about Border0 and Databases, also see this video demo and blog.

 We'll walk through the following steps together.